MegaRedHand/network-simulator/README.md

 The information shown in the right bar when selecting a host is as follows:

 - **ID**: The ID of the host.
 This is a simulated unique identifier for the host in the network.
+- **Tag entry**: The tag of the host.
+This entry allows you to set a personalized name for the host.
 - **Connected Devices**: The devices that are directly connected to this host through edges.
-- **MAC Address**: The MAC address of the host.
-This is only visible in the Link Layer.
-- **IP Address**: The IP address of the host.
-This is always visible.
 - **Connect Device Button**: This button allows you to connect the host to another device.
 First press the Connect Device button and then click on the device you want to connect to.
 This will create an edge between the two devices.
 You can only connect devices if the host and the other device have free interfaces.
   When you connect a host to another device, it will link the first two unused interfaces of each device.
 You can change the interfaces used to connect the devices by selecting the [edge](#devices-interfaces) that connects them.
 - **Delete Device Button**: This button allows you to delete the host from the network.
 This will also delete all edges connected to this host.
+- **Show/Hide Interfaces Button**: This button allows you to show or hide the interfaces of the host.
+When the interfaces are shown, you can see the IP address and the MAC address of each interface.
+This is useful to understand how the host is connected to the network.
+MAC addresses are only visible in the Link Layer.
 - **Program Runner Section**: This section includes a dropdown to select a program and a second button to start the program after selecting the program inputs.
 - **ARP Table**: This table shows the translation of the different IP Adresses translations into MAC Adresses.
 It also allows to edit and refresh these translations.